-The ever-changing workforce is creating divides like no other generation.
-Today’s gap between older and younger workers is causing silos to be developed hindering the growth of companies.
-Our youth can learn a lot from the older generation from years of knowledge, fine-tuning, and expertise.
-The older generation can equally learn a great deal of information from the new youth with their enthusiasm, drive, and will to make a difference.
+The workforce is ever-changing, but the divides that are happening are more drastic now than ever before.
+Today’s gap between older and younger workers is causing teamwork issues, hindering the growth of companies.
+Our youth can learn a lot from the older generations from their previous years of knowledge and experience.
+However, the older generation can learn equally if not more from the younger generation, due to their unique ability, and enthusiasm to adapt to developments in society, as well as their strong will to make a difference and impact change on the world.

 Will those valuable assets retire along with your oldest experts?

-The organizational effort of attempting to keep the job knowledge of employees consistent despite turnover is called knowledge transfer.
-Do not think of this as an “exit-interview” strategy where you sit down with Billy Joe a week before he leaves to ask him everything he knows about his job.
+The organizational effort of attempting to keep the job knowledge of employees consistent despite the turnover is called knowledge transfer.
+Do not think of this as an “exit-interview” strategy where you sit down with a retiring employee a week before he leaves, to ask them everything they know about their job.
 Knowledge transfer is an organization-wide effort to build long-term knowledge continuity across the board.

 How do you go about knowledge transfer?